For Users with Full Lab Access

 The general steps below are essential to any successful print job, regardless of the printer you're using.

 If you're not sure how to use a printer, ask; don't guess.
-Approach your instructor during class or the lab monitor on duty during open study hours.
+Approach your instructor during class or the Lab Assistant on duty during open study hours.
 It only takes one mistake to take a printer out of service for everyone else.

 Basic training in the use of any lab printer is available to faculty, entire classes, or individual students by appointment with the Director of A+A Technology.

 Steps FOR A Successful Print Job